Gender-Affirming Care at Seattle Children’s

 - Whose gender identity is different from their sex at birth

-- Who do not identify with traditional definitions of male or female
+- Who do not identify with the traditional definitions of male or female

-- Fully accept and treat each individual with respect.
+- Fully accepts and treats each individual with respect

-- Follow current best practices for transition-related treatments.
+- Follows current best practices for transition-related treatments

 Why choose Seattle Children’s Gender Clinic?

 We are a leader in the region for gender-affirming medical care